Donald Fisher: Early life and education

-According to Forbes magazine, his net worth in 1999 was estimated to be US$4.3 billion.
+According to Forbes magazine, Fisher's net worth in 1999 was estimated to be US$4.3 billion.

 Fisher was a founding Board Member of the Presidio Trust (the public corporation that runs the Presidio of San Francisco), a post nominated by the President of the United States.
 He married Doris Feigenbaum in 1953, and was a long-time member of Congregation Emanu-El in San Francisco.
 Their three sons continue to manage the business.

-He was a non-executive director of Vodafone from 1999–2000.
+He was a non-executive director of Vodafone from 1999 to 2000.

 Philanthropy

 Fisher was active in several public education causes, including being a major contributor to KIPP charter schools—a national network of low-income, high-achieving college preparatory public charter schools: he was the chairman of the board of trustees of the KIPP Foundation, the non-profit central organization of the KIPP network.
 He was also a contributor to Teach For America, GreatSchools.net, and EdVoice, a statewide coalition of California business leaders and others who support education reform.
 Fisher also served on the California State Board of Education.
 Fisher was a lifelong benefactor of his alma mater, Berkeley; he endowed two eponymous centers—the Fisher Center for Real Estate and Urban Economics and the Fisher Center for Business Analytics—at the Haas School.
 He donated to the school's building campaigns and to other campus causes, including the athletics department; Haas' Fisher Gate is named in his and his wife's honor.
 In 1986, the Haas School named him Alumnus of the Year, and, in 2007, he was honored as the Alumnus of the Year by Berkeley's California Alumni Association.
 Fisher and his family also donated a generous sum of money to Princeton University in 2006, and the Fisher Hall dormitory at Princeton's new residential college, Whitman College, is named for him.
 He has also donated to charter schools and museums in San Francisco, including the San Francisco Museum of Modern Art, and paid for public sculptures in San Francisco.
 He also contributed to many Bay Area Jewish causes, including the Jewish Community Center of San Francisco and the S.F.-based Jewish Community Federation and Endowment Fund.